Do we need to understand learning and coaching theories?

 This concept of direct perception and developing affordances means that our perception and action are tightly coupled.
 This perception-action coupling is strengthened through learning and becoming more attuned to information available to us that is relevant for movement.
 A complete beginner looking at a section of a river will be looking at the same piece of water as an experienced paddler, but the experienced paddler will be seeing patterns and affordances in the water features that mean something to them in terms of movement choices that they can make.
 The beginner will probably be seeing a seething mass of random ‘noise’ that is complex, meaningless and even frightening.

-The same principle applies to an experienced climber, football player, or any other skilled performer.
-An experienced performer will see patterns and affordances not even perceived, or that are meaningless to a beginner.
+The same principle applies to an experienced climber, football player, equestrian, or any other skilled performer.
+An experienced performer will be attuned to patterns and affordances not even perceived, or that are meaningless to a beginner.
 These affordances also change with movement.
 This suggests that skills that will be executed within a specific environment and linked to perceptual information should be learnt and practised in that environment.
 This is the idea behind using representative learning design (RLD).

 As humans, our behaviour is obviously not just shaped by our environment and our genetic evolution.
 We have free will, we think, we choose to do things.
-We have past experiences and preconceptions, motivation, inspiration, or lack of interest.
+We have past experiences and preconceptions, we are part of social groups, have motivation, inspiration, or lack of interest.
 We are complex adaptive systems.

 Psychological and cognitive factors, whilst creating more complexity for coaches to think about, form some of the individual (organismic) constraints in skill acquisition.
 The key ones that influence the quality and quantity of energy that an individual puts into learning and performance are; intention, focus-of-attention, arousal and motivation.
 This is why motivation and self-determination are so important in coaching from an ED perspective.
 Motivation matters, intentionality matters, relationships matter.